-Since January 12, 2023, the Police Department has issued 136 citations for blocking the box during afternoon peak periods on 41 Street.
+Since January 12, 2023, the Police Department has issued a total of 205 citations for blocking the box during afternoon peak periods on 41 Street.
 It is important to note that Florida law currently prohibits the use of cameras to enforce blocking the box violations, thus law enforcement officers are currently performing this function.